Age-Related Macular Degeneration (AMD)

 Secondary Care

-- 1st line: optical coherence tomography – detects subretinal / intraretinal fluid
+- 1st line: OCT – to detect neovascularisation and subretinal / intraretinal fluid

-- 2nd line: fundus fluorescein angiography (FFA) – used to confirm (if present on fundus examination) choroidal neovascularisation (dye leaks out of vessels)
+- 2nd line: fundus fluorescein angiography (FFA) – to confirm neovascularisation if OCT is inconclusive / cannot exclude it

 Management